-The average page size in recent years has grown exponentially, not only because we are dealing with much more advanced web technologies, but also because we are still learning how to utilize deep compression in all aspects of a website page.
-For this reason alone, the market for caching systems has literally exploded, and there is no shortage of alternatives to choose from; Varnish, Redis, even good old APC works, too!
+The average page size in recent years has grown exponentially because we are dealing with much more advanced web technologies and still learning to utilize deep compression in all aspects of a website page.
+For this reason, the caching systems market has exploded, and there is no shortage of alternatives; Varnish, Redis, and even good old APC works, too!

-Visitors hate having to wait endlessly for a page to fully load.
-It’s one of the leading reasons why people abandon websites as soon as they visit them; a slow website gives a bad impression, and why bother when there are other alternatives available?
+Visitors hate having to wait endlessly for a page to load fully.
+It’s one of the leading reasons people abandon websites as soon as they visit them; a slow website gives a bad impression, and why bother when other alternatives are available?
 Websites that provide eCommerce services need to be especially cautious about site speed.
 Google has also mentioned it numerous times, that site speed is a ranking factor towards your search engine rankings.

-On top of analyzing on-page SEO performance, Pagelocity also takes a look at social metrics and how those are affecting your social visibility, as well as general page speed performance and individual tips on how parts of your site can be optimized for better speeds.
-Great to do on your own site, as well as your friends’.
+On top of analyzing on-page SEO performance, Pagelocity also looks at social metrics and how those are affecting your social visibility, general page speed performance, and individual tips on how parts of your site can be optimized for better speeds.
+Great to do on your own site and your friends’.

 Google’s Tracing Framework is everything you’ll ever need to analyze and optimize your web apps to their fullest potential.
-The Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.
+The Web Tracing Framework is a set of libraries, tools, and visualizers for tracing and investigating complex web applications.
 You spend a small amount of time instrumenting your code; thus, it helps you discover performance problems, track regressions, and build smooth 60 fps web apps.
 And although it’s currently available for use, it still has a long way to go before becoming an industry-standard tool.
-But because it’s coming from Google, we trust that the process of development will be seamless.
+But because it’s coming from Google, we trust the development process will be seamless.

 Are you a Linux user?
-Are you working with a lot of code on daily basis?
+Are you working with a lot of code daily?
 Do you need an open-source platform for load-testing your code and apps?
 Yandex Tank was built with that idea in mind.

-For more tips on how to speed up WordPress, you can read this guide.
+You can read this guide for more tips on how to speed up WordPress.